 What is Fiber-Cement Siding?

 Fiber-cement siding offers durability and easy maintenance in a product made to resemble wood clapboards, shingles, stone or brick.
 Fiber-cement is cheaper than any of those.
-The only typical building clad materials cheaper than fiber-cement are vinyl and masonite.
+The only common building clad materials cheaper than fiber-cement are vinyl and masonite.

 Fiber-cement is a type of concrete siding.
 It has four components: Water, wood pulp, fly ash and Portland cement.